Kiss Rocks Vegas

-Kiss Rocks Vegas is a live album and DVD/Blu-ray Disc by the American hard rock band Kiss released on August 26, 2016.
+Kiss Rocks Vegas is the seventh live album and DVD/Blu-ray Disc by the American hard rock band Kiss released on August 26, 2016.
 The album was recorded from November 5–23, 2014 during the band's residency at the Hard Rock Hotel and Casino in Las Vegas, Nevada, during their 40th-anniversary tour.

 Kiss Rocks Vegas was released in cinemas worldwide on May 25, 2016, and was later released on pay-per-view on June 14, 2016.